 - Download our Moving to South Africa Guide (PDF)

-Compared to other expat destinations around the world, the cost of living in South Africa is low.
-But with a local currency that tends to be weak and rather volatile, expats who earn or have savings in a stronger foreign currency will be in a far better position than those being paid in South African rand.
-Local salaries may also be slightly on the low side in some industries, particularly in Cape Town.
+The cost of living in South Africa is relatively low compared to other expat destinations around the world.
+The local currency tends to be weak and somewhat volatile, so those earning or holding savings in a stronger foreign currency will be in a far better position than those paid in the South African Rand.
+Local salaries can also be on the lower side in some industries, particularly in Cape Town.

-That said, even if a little penny-pinching is necessary here and there, those who can afford it are sure to enjoy an exceptionally high quality of life in a country known for its sunshine, fresh produce, good wine and unrivalled landscapes.
+That said, even if some budgeting is required, those who can afford it will enjoy an exceptionally high quality of life.
+South Africa is renowned for its sunshine, fresh produce, excellent wine, and breathtaking landscapes.

 Cost of accommodation in South Africa

-There's an abundance of options for accommodation in South Africa, and it shouldn’t take long for expats to find a home that suits their budget and lifestyle.
+There are many accommodation options in South Africa, and it shouldn’t take long to find a home that suits your budget and lifestyle.

-Some peripheral suburbs in Cape Town and Johannesburg are an exception, but generally the further away from the CBD someone finds a home, the less expensive it will be (the CBD in Johannesburg now being Sandton).
-There are plenty of quieter areas for expats who'd prefer to live outside the city's hustle and bustle.
-Most expats buy a car, although commuting between home, work and school can take hours during peak traffic.
+Some peripheral suburbs in Cape Town and Johannesburg are an exception, but generally, the further away from the CBD you find a home, the less expensive it will be (the CBD in Johannesburg now being Sandton).
+There are plenty of quieter areas if you’d prefer to live outside the city’s hustle and bustle.
+Most expats buy a car, although commuting between home, work, and school can take hours during peak traffic.

-Expats moving to Johannesburg will get more space for their money, while a less spacious apartment or house in Cape Town may be within a short distance of the beach, vineyards and the mountain.
+If you move to Johannesburg, you will get more space for your money, while a less spacious apartment or house in Cape Town may be within a short distance of the beach, vineyards, and mountain.
+You’ll also have to account for the cost of utilities like water, electricity, and WiFi, which are often not included as part of the rental cost.

 Given the weakness of the South African rand, buying a property in South Africa is an attractive proposition for many expats, especially in upmarket areas such as Cape Town’s Atlantic Seaboard.